Find a therapist

 Finding a Therapist that Aligns with Your Budget

 In Canada, you do not need a doctor’s referral to see a therapist.
-You can get a doctor’s referral for some mental health care, like for an assessment, a diagnosis or a prescription (if that becomes part of your treatment plan).
+You can get a doctor’s referral for an assessment or diagnosis from a psychiatrist, or get a prescription for medication (if that becomes part of your treatment plan).
 Otherwise, therapy is treated similarly to getting a massage, or working with a psychotherapist or chiropractor: in general, you’ll pay out-of-pocket or have insurance coverage.

-In general, therapy costs between $65 to $250 per session, and beyond.
+In general, therapy typically costs between $100 to $250 per session.
 Many factors come into play when determining the price of a therapy visit, including where you are accessing care, the type of professional, and any coverage by health insurance plans.

 Here are the top must-knows when it comes to therapy costs and coverage in Canada:

-• Prices vary by professional: Each type of professional has a certain level of education and training, some at a higher level than others.
+• Each type of professional has a certain level of education and training.
 For example, when looking at psychologists vs. psychotherapists, psychologists have higher education and training requirements, therefore their session costs are usually higher.

-• Watch for variability in coverage: If you have health benefits or additional insurance, usually through workplace benefits, mental health coverage is often included.
+• If you have health benefits or additional insurance, usually through workplace benefits, mental health coverage is often included.
 Look at your plan carefully to understand which professionals are covered, how services are billed and if there are any deductibles or copayments (i.e. some paid by you and some covered under the plan).

 • No or low-cost options: There are options available across Canada at low or no-cost therapy as part of the public health care offerings.
 They include clinic resources, free 24/7 call lines and other agencies dedicated to helping people access the care they need.
-They can be limited and there may be wait times, depending on the service.
-Therapists sometimes offer something called sliding-scale therapy, where they offer a set number of lower-cost sessions for those with financial need.
+They can be limited and there may be long wait times, depending on the service.

 Cultural and Personal Sensitivity